Course: Introduction to spoon carving

 An opportunity to learn spoon carving from tutor with over 20 years' experience, using axes, knives and crook knives to shape beautiful and functional kitchen ware or treen from small diameter green wood.
 This craft has enjoyed massive popularity since the Mary Rose was salvaged in the 1990s, with it's treasure of hundreds of wooden eating spoons; since then enthusiasts have incorporated aspects of Scandinavian design to develop a vibrant community around this craft.

 During this one day course you will learn the essentials of safe carving.
-The day starts with making a butter knife, progressing through making a spatula (stekespade in Norwegian, literally "steak spade"!), through to the more complex project of carving a spoon.
+The day starts with making a butter knife or spreader, progressing through making a spatula (stekespade in Norwegian, literally "steak spade"!), through to the more complex project of carving a spoon.
 Tools will be available for sale for those who wish to carry on with this absorbing craft at home.

 What's included in the price?